 Eugenie Detroit

-Eugenie: Are there any specific books, mentors, or role models that have inspired you along your journey?
+eugenie: Are there any specific books, mentors, or role models that have inspired you along your journey?

 Anjali: There have been many inspirations for me, starting with B.V.
 Doshi, the famous architect from my hometown.
 I am so fortunate to have been born there and been able to absorb it all.
 Built spaces have been the most inspiring to me, especially spaces in both my hometown and Delhi, the city where I pursued my design degree and gained a lot of cultural enrichment.